 There are many reasons why your AC system freezes up in Raleigh.
 Almost all of them frequently need pro AC repair.

-Double-checking the air filter isn’t clogged and airflow isn’t lowered are the only things you can safely fix without professional help.
+Double-checking the air filter isn’t clogged and airflow isn’t decreased are the only work you can safely fix without professional help.
 If you need to replace the filter, you can accelerate the defrosting process by disabling the unit and using the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has melted.
+If you have a heat pump, you can move it to heat mode until the ice has melted.

 After the ice disappears, switch settings back to normal.
-If your unit freezes again, call Service Experts Heating & Air Conditioning to fix the issue.
+If your equipment freezes again, call Service Experts Heating & Air Conditioning to fix the malfunction.

 Here are several other reasons why your system could be freezing up.

-Not enough refrigerant—A frozen system could be created by a refrigerant leak.
+Not enough refrigerant—Freezing up may be a result of a refrigerant leak.